 You must show the DBS by the deadline given.

 There is no guarantee late DBS applicants will be permitted to the course, so do not delay.

-Print and complete the QTS Health Questionnaire 2015 (click to download).
+Please print and complete the QTS Health Questionnaire 2015 (click to download).

-This will be processed by an external health assessor appointed by the University.
+The form will be processed by an external health assessor appointed by the University.
 There is a £19 (non-refundable) processing fee for this service.

 You must submit the form by the deadline indicated in your conditions.

 Submission can be made in person at the admissions office or by post.

 Most offer holders will pay online via our eShop choosing 'DBS and Health check' from the product catalogue menu, but if required payment can be made in person on campus.